giellalt/lang-rmy/rmy.md

-Noun inflection
+Nouns
+Nouns in the Vlax Romani language are things.

+Numerals
+Numerals in the Vlax Romani language are numbers.

+Verbs
-The Vlax Romani language nouns inflect in cases.
+Verbs in the Vlax Romani language are actions.

-Proper noun inflection
-The Vlax Romani language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Prefixes
+Prefixes in the Vlax Romani language are bound to beginning of other words.

+Adjectives
-The Vlax Romani language adjectives compare.
+Adjectives in the Vlax Romani language describe things.

-Verb inflection
+Pronouns
-The Vlax Romani language verbs inflect in persons.
+Pronouns in the Vlax Romani language are references to things.

 =================================== !